SteelCompendium/data-gen/Draw Steel Rules.md

 “The people need leadership,” John said as he looked at all the folk watching.

 Vaantikalisax’s reptile eyes flashed in anger.
 “They had it.
 Thirty years, and what did it amount to?!
-I watched Ajax...
-I watched him...”
-The dragon knight’s eyes flinched.
+I watched Ajax… I watched him…” The dragon knight’s eyes flinched.
 His clawed hands tightened on his mace and shield.
-“I watched the oath... fail.”
+“I watched the oath… fail.”

-### Dragon Knight Benefits
+“Vaant… Vaant, the Dragon Phalanx didn’t fail.
+You were betrayed.
+It was Mandrake!
+One of your own, don’t you get it?
+You’re just as fallible as the rest of us.
+You were never ‘incorruptible.’
+It’s just what we wanted to believe.
+You’re just people—like the rest of us.”

+The dragon knight looked at the people around him, at the three peasants desperate for someone, anyone, to help them.
+Then he looked back to his friend.

+“Exactly,” Vaantikalisax said.
+Then he turned and left the inn.

+### DRAGON KNIGHT BENEFITS

-As a dragon knight character, you have the following benefits.
+As a dragon knight character, you have the following benefits:

-#### Wyrmplate
+#### WYRMPLATE

 Your hardened scales grant you immunity 5 to one of the following damage types: cold, corruption, fire, lightning, or poison.
 You can change your damage immunity type while out of combat (no action required).

-#### Knighthood
+#### KNIGHTHOOD

 The legacy of the Dragon Phalanx lives in you.
-Choose one of the following benefits:
+Choose one of the following benefits.

+- **DRACONIAN RUSH:**
-- **Draconian Rush:** As a maneuver, you can fly in a straight line up to your speed.
+  As a maneuver, you can fly in a straight line up to your speed.
 Until you reach level 6, you must end your turn on a solid surface or fall, then fall prone.

+- **DRACONIAN GUARD:**
-- **Draconian Guard:** When you or a creature adjacent to you is attacked, you can use a triggered action to swing your wings around and guard against the blow, reducing any damage from the attack by an amount equal to your level + your Victories.
+  When you or a creature adjacent to you is attacked, you can use a triggered action to swing your wings around and guard against the blow, reducing any damage from the attack by an amount equal to your level + your Victories.

+- **DRACONIAN PRIDE:**
-- **Draconian Pride:** You can use the following ability:
+  You can use the following ability:

+  **DRACONIAN PRIDE**
-  - **Draconian Pride:** You let loose a mighty roar to repel your foes and shake their spirits.
+  You let loose a mighty roar to repel your foes and shake their spirits.
   **Keywords:** Area, Magic
   **Type:** Action
   **Distance:** 2 burst
   **Target:** All enemies
   **Power Roll + Might or Presence:**
   - 11 or lower: 2 damage; push 1
   - 12–16: 4 damage; push 3
   - 17+: 7 damage; push 5; frightened (EoT)

   **Effect:** You have a bane on the power roll for this ability when you use it in consecutive rounds of the same encounter.

-## Dwarf
+## DWARF

 “Remember, we are dwarves.
 Our strength is the strength of the earth.
 The strength of the marble column that rises to the heavens.
 The strength of the granite foundation that reaches deep into the ground.
 But what is the value of strength if it is not used in service of justice?”

-— Zarok the Lawgiver, Hero, Dwarves 232
+—Zarok the Lawgiver, Hero, Dwarves 232

 Possessed of a strength that belies their size, dwarves have flesh infused with stone—a silico-organic hybrid making them physically denser than other humanoids.
 They enjoy a reputation in Orden as savvy engineers and technologists thanks to the lore they inherited from their elder siblings, the long-extinct steel dwarves.